tomhabt/taskinator/README.md

 ## Installation

-No installation required
+No installation is required

 ## Usage

-To use the app please view the following link: https://tomhabt.github.io/taskinator-redo/.
+To use the app please view the following link: https://tomhabt.github.io/taskinator/.
 Make sure you clean up your local storage memory before preceeding.

 ## License